odea-project/qAlgorithms/report/report.md

 ### Algorithm
-From a high-level perspective, the algorithm searches for groups of similar masses in a given dataset and ensures no group has too much space in the chromatographic dimension between included points.
+From a high-level perspective, the algorithm searches for groups of similar masses in a given dataset.
+It ensures no group has too large gaps in the chromatographic dimension between included points.
 Where the grouping criteria do not match, groups are split until a good grouping is achieved.
-This results in many small groups with high internal similarity being created out of one group containing the entire dataset and as such a very high level of internal dissimilarity.
+This results in many small groups with high internal similarity being created out of one group containing the entire dataset and, as such, a very high-level of internal dissimilarity.
-[@gerrit: here, you can introduce the subsequent top-down approach in a short sentence // adressed?].

-From this point, a group will be referred to as a *closed bin* if the algorithm determines that it cannot be subdivided further and as an *open bin* if one or more of the [subsetting functions](#core-functions) still has to check the grouping.
-Bins always refers to a grouping of centroided MS data with the parameter mz and at least one additional dimension of separation.
+From this point, a group of data points will be referred to as a *closed bin* if the algorithm determines that it cannot be subdivided further and as an *open bin* if one or more of the [subsetting functions](#core-functions) still has to check the grouping.
+Bins always refers to a grouping of centroided MS data with the parameter mz and at least one additional dimension of separation, e.g., retention time.
 Groups are only referred to as bins if they have not yet been handed to the peak fitting algorithm, meaning they still contain additional information like their cumulative error and a check if two binned points have the same scan number.
-[@gerrit: not clear what you mean with metadata // adressed].
+[@gerrit: unclear what you mean with metadata // addressed // still not really clear? - we need to discuss this].
 Creating one or more new bins from an existing one while discarding all points not present in one of the new bins is called subsetting.
 Only open bins can be subject to subsetting.